Icosa-dev/Alzipar-Dictionary/Rules/Morphology/VerbForms.md

 |   (V6)   |          I12a3a            |      Ya12á3a      |   To become X                   |
 |   (V7)   |          Ista12a3a         |      Yasta12i3u   |   To ask (someone) to do X      |

 The first form (V1) can also act as an infinitive form or verbal noun form.
+Adverbs derived from the root take the form "1a23í".

 Adding the "sa" or "ma" particle before a past tense verb puts it in the future or perfect tense respectivly.